No Communities Were Harmed

 - Call Me Madam, another Irving Berlin musical, had a program note reading: "The play is laid in two mythical countries.
 One is called Lichtenburg, the other the United States of America."

-- Played with in the MMO Champions Online.
+- Played with in Champions Online.
 The primary city for mid-level adventurers is Millennium City - but rather than being a completely fictional city, it's the name of a rebuilt Detroit, Michigan, after having rebuilt following a massively devastating battle between the superheroes and the lead supervillain of the millieu, Doctor Destroyer.

 - The city in which the City Escape and Radical Highway levels of Sonic Adventure 2 takes place is somewhat San Francisco-esque... except for the Chaos City Planning.